 Bike counting points

-For several years now, the City of Luxembourg has counted the number of bicycles that travel through the city at twelve strategically located counting points:
+For several years now, the City of Luxembourg has counted the number of bicycles that travel through the city at sixteen strategically located counting points:

 - Pont G.-D. Charlotte